-Since you have already known thatforeigners in Spain can also get a mortgage, you might wonder what are the steps andrequired documents.
-Here in this article, we will offer you a complete guide that assists you through the application process.
+Since you already know that foreigners in Spain can also get a mortgage, you might wonder what the steps and required documents needed to get a mortgage as a foreigner.
+Here in this article, we have prepared a complete guide that assists you through the application process.

 Marriage certificate or prenuptial agreement (if applicable)